-PAS usually does not harm the baby if the placenta is functioning normally.
+PAS disorders do not usually affect the fetus if placental function is preserved.
 The possible consequences for your baby are related to moderate prematurity, if caesarean delivery is performed before term, and the risks of general anesthesia.
 In many cases, delivery will be planned for 35 weeks' gestational age.
 In some cases, delivery may need to take place earlier.